 How about making your paprika substitute from the comfort of your kitchen?
 Nothing should excite you more than seeing your creation turning your foods into tasteful and finger-licking delicacies.
 Bell peppers are the option for the hands-on spice-head like you.

 Homemade bell pepper powder is a befitting paprika substitute.
-It has more flavor and fragrance than store spices.
+It has more flavour and fragrance than store spices.
 Use it to spice food to your desired taste and heat.